 In the beginning it was a huge adjustment for everyone.
-This is the first time, at least in my lifetime, that social workers and providers are now experiencing the same exact issues as their clients.
+This is the first time, at least in my lifetime, that social workers and providers are now experiencing more of the same exact issues as their clients.
 I believe that the pandemic has now caused people to rethink how they approach service delivery because they are actually experiencing the same fears and anxieties that their clients are experiencing.
 The pandemic has caused fear, it has caused people to be separated from family, it has changed the way people work and communicate with each other.
 That goes across the board whether you’re the social worker or client.

 It definitely did create some barriers in the beginning but now I believe that people are adjusting more.
 With each new introduction of technology to try to bridge that gap, it is getting better.
-But there is nothing like having the one-to-one session or assessment in person where you can actually see a person’s facial expressions, how they are dressed, if they’re taking care of themselves, these are all things that go into your assessments that are not necessarily 100% when you’re on the phone or doing virtual work.
+But there is nothing like having the one-to-one session or assessment in person where you can actually see a person’s facial expressions, how they are dressed, if they’re taking care of themselves, these are all things that go into your assessments that are not necessarily 100% clear when you’re on the phone or doing virtual work.

 I can give an example.
 I have one person that I’ve worked with that until I saw the person virtually, I wasn’t able to notice bags under their eyes.
-It’s one thing for a person to say, ‘I have trouble sleeping’, and then it’s another thing to see a person in a video session that appears extremely worn out and tired.
+It’s one thing for a person to say, ‘I have trouble sleeping’, and then it’s another thing to see a person in a video session that appears extremely worn out.
 Sometimes a person won’t verbalize to you that their sleeping patterns are off because they’ve become so accustomed to managing with less sleep.
 But being able to say, ‘hey, I’m noticing that you look more tired than usual, is anything going on with your sleep?’
 That’s how I think in-person sessions differ from telephonic sessions.
 With the help of the virtual sessions, we can get a better glimpse into that.

 Is there anything else you’d like to share as a closing thought?

 I feel that the work we do is so vital to the community.
-Right now, there are so many people who have food insecurity in addition to other issues, like loss of contact with family, mental health issues, substance use.
+Right now, there are so many people who have food insecurity in addition to other issues, like loss of contact with family, mental health issues, and substance use.
 That is why working in the community is so important.
 I want to give a big shout out to everyone who takes part in the food pantry.
 It’s a big operation and I’m a lot of times in my office working and trying to get through the day, and I see everyone that’s involved in that undertaking twice a week, picking up heavy bags, running back and forth with carts, talking to the community, trying to make sure everything is in order, trying to make sure that everyone that has a ticket is getting food that day.
 I just think that the work that is being done is something that needs to be recognized and shouted out as much as possible.
 I’ve seen our new Volunteer Coordinator Gail there many times, running around and trying to make sure everybody receives their bag of groceries.
 It’s just a wonderful operation and just being witness to it, I’m humbled by how much work goes into that and how many people are actually helped out.
-The line keeps growing so for sure it’s needed in the community.